 With protein coming from powder and almond butter, these gluten-free bars are awesome for helping your muscles recharge after a good workout.
 And with just a handful of ingredients necessary, you can whip these up in no time.

 Photo: Dr. Axe

-Only five ingredients — coconut flakes, coconut oil, chocolate chips, bone broth protein powder and water — are needed for these delectable little bars.
+Only five ingredients — coconut flakes, coconut oil, chocolate chips, protein powder made from bone broth and water — are needed for these delectable little bars.
 If you’re a coconut fan, don’t pass these up.

 Photo: Dollop of Yum

 These taste so much like dessert, you’d be forgiven for thinking they’re unhealthy.
 Luckily, these taste great and are great for you as well.